i4o-oss/synthwave-stack/README.md

 ### Connecting to your database

 The database lives on [planetscale.com](https://planetscale.com).
 Prisma has been configured to connect to Planetscale and will work in local environment.
-Update the database name in `DATABASE_URL` and `SHADOW_DATABASE_URL` variables in your `.env` for local development use.
+Update the database name in `DATABASE_URL` variable in your `.env` for local development use.
 Use the connection string provided on Planetscale dashboard as `DATABASE_URL` in production.

 ### Type Checking